Pangaj/Go-programming-questions/Go Programming.md

 * The first declaration does not allocate memory if the slice is not used, so this declaration method is preferred.

+###3.
+Does Go support type inheritance?

+* No support for type inheritance.